 Instead, focus on relevancy first.
 There are many ways to do this.
 Using indexes, RSS Feeds, social media, Q&A forums, and other spaces to find information and links that are relevant to your business will help you with getting the link-building part of the process rolling.

 Once you have loads of relevant links, use a content management system to get and keep it all organized.
 Having subdividers that specify content niche and other factors can help as well.
-You’ll want to keep this list updated as you go along because link building is an ongoing process.
+You’ll want to keep this list updated as you go along because link building in SEO is an ongoing process.

 Out of all the hundreds or even thousands of links, your next goal is to determine which ones are the most relevant and the most reputable.
 Being off on either of these factors means a link that is no good to you or your business.